rksingh2001/crypto-portfolio-tracker/README.md

 # crypto-portfolio-tracker

-A simple Web App to track yourr Crypto Portfolio
+A minimalistic Web App to track your Crypto Portfolio

+To get Started:

+For Client Side:
+  cd client
+  npm start

+For Server Side:
+  cd server/src
+  nodemon .